Hamzabaloch08/protfolio/README.md

 # Portfolio Website

 This repository contains code for my personal PROTFOLIO website, showcasing my projects, skills, and background.
-The website is built using HTML, CSS, and JavaScript to ensure responsiveness across various devices.
+The website is built using HTML, CSS, and JAVASCRIPT to ensure responsiveness across various devices.

 ## Features